-Lamb is the meat of the domestic sheep (Ovis aries).
+Lamb is the meat of young domestic sheep (Ovis aries).

-It is a type of red meat, a term used for the meat of mammals, which is richer in iron than chicken or fish.
+It’s a type of red meat — a term used for the meat of mammals that is richer in iron than chicken or fish.

 Being rich in high-quality protein and many vitamins and minerals, lamb can be an excellent component of a healthy diet.